VirtualSistemas/softphone-android/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

-Also, if applicable, **do you reproduce it with linphone-android latest release from the Play Store?**
+Also, if applicable, **do you reproduce it with vsphone-android latest release from the Play Store?**

 **If the issue is about the SDK (build, issue, etc...) open the ticket in the [linphone-sdk](https://github.com/BelledonneCommunications/linphone-sdk) repository or one of it's submodules!**